pmw83/ksh/README.md

 https://www.linuxjournal.com/article/10860

-In addition to be changed to a Korne shell script, it also has been enhanced modified to :
+In addition to being changed to a Korne shell script, it also has been enhanced and modified to :

 *Check that the needed curl binary is installed, and if it isn't attempt to determine the Linux distro and present the user with the necessary command to install it